-NORTHFIELD, N.J. -- The Atlantic City Country Club has "it."
+NORTHFIELD, N.J. -- Atlantic City Country Club just oozes with history and golf lore.

 "If these walls could talk," said Charles Fahy, the general manager/director of golf at the club.

-The 6,577-yard, par-70 course has all the elements -- twisting tree-lined fairways, fabulous bunkering, slick slanted greens -- of a pure classic.
+The golf terms "birdie" and "eagle" were coined at the club.
+The 6,577-yard, par-70 course remains a pure classic, ranking as New Jersey's no. 1 public course.
 In 1999, Tom Doak did a thoughtful restoration of a layout molded over a period of years by multiple men, including Willie Park Jr. and William Flynn.